Piet Mondrian. Victory boogie woogie, (1942-44) in varied publications and exhibitions

 Emily & Sensation | Hirst’s £50m diamond skull | Emin’s My Bed

-Emily Spreckels fashion
+Emily Hall Tremaine fashion

-Photo of Emily Spreckels (later Tremaine), about 33, published in Town & Country in March 1941, around the time of what arguably would be among the most stressful periods in one’s life.
+Photo of Emily Hall Tremaine (previously Spreckels), about 33, published in Town & Country in March 1941, around the time of what arguably would be among the most stressful periods in one’s life.
 Emily was in a turbulent year-long second marriage in Santa Barbara, California.
 (Her beloved first husband of about 11 years died in a plane crash just three years earlier.)
 In September 1940, she struck back against the second husband with "sensational allegations" in a high-profile divorce filing detailing alleged physical attacks— and also his alleged pro-Nazi support in California.
 The case was reported extensively for months.
 Piet Mondrian’s Victory boogie woogie was purchased just about three years later in 1944.
 Shortly after her quick, uncontested divorce from Adolph B. Spreckels, Jr. in Las Vegas in 1945 toward the end of WWII, her third attempt (they did not live together since August 1940), Emily then married Burton Tremaine.
 Over four decades until 1987, Emily and Burton’s life was filled with pursuing contemporary art.

 Prior to Victory boogie woogie and from 1928-41, Emily Hall Tremaine (1908-87) was a titled social-celebrity and entrepreneurial society / literary magazine figure in earlier celebrity culture, extensively reported in the California and national media.
 She rose and later fell hard in the media as depicted in another of her acquired artworks, Andy Warhol’s Marilyn Monroe diptych, now at Tate Modern, London.